HamimAdal/Middleware_Space_Broker-Prototype-/README.md

     void maintain( SpecificLocation location,String Value);
     void maintain(  UserLocation location,String Value);

-After one of these methods is invoked in the Space Broker Application, the similar method (from server.py ) in the Space Broker system gets trigerred to deploy action
+After one of these methods is invoked in the Space Broker Application, the similar named method (from server.py in the Broker_RaspberryPi folder) in the Space Broker system gets trigerred to deploy any action.

+Space Broker system (built on raspberry-pi):

 # Video Presentation